-Before starting this project I visited my local Sherwin-Williams store for tips and advise.
+Before starting this project, I visited my local Sherwin-Williams store for tips and advice.
 These knowledgeable folks are always helpful!
 I strongly suggest that you speak to a paint expert as well!

 After sharing my vision for this space with them, they directed me to the proper paint for my project.
-They suggest their latex porch and floor enamel plus the proper tools that would be needed to complete the project.
+The expert suggested their latex porch and floor enamel plus the proper tools that would be needed to complete the project.

-Be sure to ask your paint expert how to properly do this for your particular project OR if you even need to thin the paint at all.
-If your subfloor is in good shape then more than likely you won’t have to!
+Be sure to ask your paint expert how to do this correctly for your particular project OR if you even need to thin the paint at all.
+If your subfloor is in good shape then more than likely, you won’t have to!

 Step 7 – Applying the paint.

 To apply the paint, I used quality, 3/8″ nap paint rollers.
 Again, check with your paint expert as to what they recommend.

 For the perimeter, begin applying the paint with a small roller and paint tray to cut in around all of the edges of the room.
 Apply two coats to the perimeter area in this manner; be sure to allow the paint to dry between coats for the amount of time noted on the can.

 When you are done with the perimeter, switch to a 9″ roller with an extension pole and a larger paint tray.
 Begin painting the rest of the room (if needed, using thinned paint).
 FYI – Thinned paint tends to splatter so be careful near walls and trim!